CXwudi/personal-blog-source/content/posts/hello-world/index.en.md

 ## Test Title

-This is my first day using Hugo to generate my post
+This is my first time using Hugo to generate my post